etscrivner/yank-line/README.md

 # Usage

-Provides a convenience method _yl/yank-line_ that takes a numeric argument which can be provided by C-u and copies the text from the given line skipping any initial indentation.
+Provides two convenience methods _yl/copy-line_ and _yl/yank-line_ that take a numeric argument which can be provided by C-u and copies the text from the given line skipping any initial indentation.
+If no numeric argument is provided then the current line is yanked or copied.

 Example:

-Kill text at line 20 (without deleting it) and place it on the kill ring so it can be pasted:
+To copy and paste the contents from line 20 in the current buffer you would do:

     C-u 20 M-x yl/yank-line

+To merely copy the contents from line 20 into the kill ring:

+    C-u 20 M-x yl/copy-line

-This is especially useful in a situation where you can see the line you would like to duplicate but want something faster than navigating to the line.
+This is especially useful in a situation where you can see the line you would like to duplicate but want something faster than navigating to the line and copying.